 As per The Provincial Auditor Act, we:

-To assist with PAC meetings, we:
+To assist with Public Accounts Committee meetings, we:

 As per The Provincial Auditor Act, PAC: